xens/pyhandscanner/README.md

 - Bluetooth or serial scanner
 - optional: Bluetooth stack (bluez)
 - optional: Bluetooth dongle
-- crikey software installed (used to display the bar-code to the selected windows)
+- crikey software installed (used to display the bar-code to the focused windows)

 ## Install